 Bathukamma means “festival of life” celebrated to thank Goddess Parvathi, worshipped as Gauri Devi for her blessings for the harvest income, and ask to grow crops next year.
 It is a beautiful flower stack arranged with different and unique flowers of medicinal values in seven layers with a temple gopuram shape.

-Bathukamma, in which Bathuku means life and Amma means Mother.
-Women of Telangana state celebrate this festival to felicitate themselves.
-Al the women and Teenage girls will dress traditionally in beautiful sarees, half sarees, ghagra choli, jewelry, and other accessories.
+Bathukamma meaning is Bathuku means life, and Amma means Mother.
+Women of Telangana state celebrate this festival of flowers to felicitate themselves.
+Al the women and Teenage girls will dress traditionally in beautiful sarees, half sarees, ghagra choli, jewellery, and other accessories.
 Brothers of the house bring flowers for sisters and mothers to prepare Bathukamma.

 Flowers Used for Bathukamma is wild plains like

 - Cucurbita leaves & flowers

 - Cucumis Sativus leaves & flowers